laurarokkjaer/Visual_portfolio_assignment_4/README.md

 ### Data source
 The data used in this assignment is from [kaggle](https://colab.research.google.com/github/RodolfoFerro/PyConCo20/blob/full-code/notebooks/Deep%20Learning%20Model.ipynb#scrollTo=59mL7DzN139i) (FER2013 dataset).

+Download data from command line: wget -O ../in/fer2013.csv https://www.dropbox.com/s/zi48lkarsg4kbry/fer2013.csv\?dl\=1

 Official data description from above link:
 The csv file contains two main columns, "emotion" and "pixels".
 The "emotion" column contains a numeric code ranging from 0 to 6, inclusive, for the emotion that is present in the image.
 The "pixels" column contains a string surrounded in quotes for each image.
 The contents of this string a space-separated pixel values in row major order. test.csv contains only the "pixels" column and your task is to predict the emotion column.
 This dataset was prepared by Pierre-Luc Carrier and Aaron Courville, as part of an ongoing research project.
 They have graciously provided the workshop organizers with a preliminary version of their dataset to use for this contest.

-Download data from command line: wget -O ../in/fer2013.csv https://www.dropbox.com/s/zi48lkarsg4kbry/fer2013.csv\?dl\=1

 ## Methods
-Frist of all I reused a helping function from [kaggle](https://colab.research.google.com/github/RodolfoFerro/PyConCo20/blob/full-code/notebooks/Deep%20Learning%20Model.ipynb#scrollTo=59mL7DzN139i), which helps loading the data as well as splits it into train_test (only a few adjustments in order to get it to run with my choise of methods).
+Frist of all I reused a helping function from [kaggle](https://colab.research.google.com/github/RodolfoFerro/PyConCo20/blob/full-code/notebooks/Deep%20Learning%20Model.ipynb#scrollTo=59mL7DzN139i), which helps loading the data as well as splits it into train_test (only a few adjustments in order to get it to run with my choise of modelling methods).
 The methods used is ```tensorflow``` operations like ```ImageDataGenerator```, ```load_img``` and ```img_to_array``` in terms of preprocessing, as well as initializing the model ```Sequential()``` and it's layers.
 Futhermore, using ```scikit-learn```for ```LabelBinarizer``` and ```classification_report```, and at last ```matplotlib``` for visualisations.